More soap opera than horse opera

 Anyway, we open with Capt.
 Colt Saunders (I kid you not) as played by Charlton, in a Texas town, being suckered into marriage by the comely saloon gal Anne Baxter (who had just finished co-starring with Charlton’s Moses on The Ten Commandments) as Lorna Hunter, posing as a Southern lady.
 Elaine Stritch is very good as the saucy madam Ruby La Salle who is Lorna’s friend and who warns her against the marriage idea.
 The New York Times reviewer wrote “But in about ten minutes, it is Miss Stritch, the hoydenish blonde warbler who immortalized the "Zip" number in "Pal Joey," who provides what little zip this picture has.
 Welcome to the prairie, lady.
 And watch out.”
 Well put, sir.

-I must say though that for me Ms. Baxter (left) was the best thing about this raher clunky film.
+I must say though that for me Ms. Baxter (left) was the best thing about this rather clunky picture.
 She was always good in Westerns and was the personification of the word feisty, if that isn’t sexist (I hope not, a man can be feisty too, n’est-ce pas?)
 She does the saloon gal on the make transforming into loving wife and mother with aplomb, in fact much better than the script deserves.
 The Times again: “Miss Baxter looks lovely, intelligent and uneasy throughout the whole business.”
-Yup.
+OK.
 Anne had first been leading lady in a Western in Yellow Sky with Gregory Peck in 1948, and top class she was too, then A Ticket to Tomahawk, The Outcasts of Poker Flat and The Spoilers followed, and she was good in all of them.
 After that it was just TV shows, more’s the pity, though she did appear in the 1960 version of Cimarron (another soap masquerading as a Western).

 Anyway, where were we?
 Oh yes, Colt has just wed Lorna.
 He hauls her off in a buckboard back to his rancho.
 There we discover his one-armed younger brother, Beauregard ‘Cinch’ Saunders (Tom Tryon, Texas John Slaughter for Disney, whom Heston didn’t want cast as his brother but, The Ten Commandments not having come out yet, he didn’t have the clout to say nay) and a bitter sibling rivalry is revealed, rather like MGM’s Saddle the Wind a couple of years later.
 In fact Colt is so stiff, priggish and unpleasant and Cinch is so warm and human that inevitably, a love triangle looms.